 - Use Moderate or Upmarket Lodges the chance of getting instant diminishes when you use better hotels or upmarket lodges.

 - French Press: Coffee Lovers must-pack Survival Kit item – a small French Press coffee maker.
 We can buy one here for you.

-- Purchase quality, ground Ugandan – Rwandan Coffee in a larger supermarket or a coffee shop.
+- Purchase quality, ground Ugandan – Rwandan Coffee in a giant supermarket or a coffee shop.
 In Uganda, we recommend the hand-roasted Big Gorilla Coffee and Star Cafe’ Bugisu or White Mountain Coffee.
 In Rwanda stick to the world-class Bourbon Coffee or Maraba variety, all of them made from Arabica Beans.
-Be sure to order very hot, boiling water.
-Decaf coffee is not made here, you have to bring it.
+Be sure to order boiling, boiling water.
+Decaf coffee is not made here, and you have to bring it.